netz98/N98_CheckoutFilters/README.rst

 - Filter by customer group
 - Filter by customer's age
-- Hide other payment methods if grant total is zero.
-(Behaviour can be disabled)
+- Hide other payment methods if grand total is zero (behaviour can be disabled)

 Shipping
 --------